Nici753/tubify/README.md

 - [ ] get your playlists from YouTube
 - [ ] create a YouTube playlist
 - [ ] add songs to a YouTube playlist
+- [ ] fix redux error (doesn't cause any issues yet so it can wait)

 ### ui improvements